prashantofficial05/Cars-Data-Analysis/README.md

 **Introduction:**

-   A comprehensive analysis of Jaguar and Range Rover car data to understand sales performance, customer preferences, dealership efficiency, and customer feedback, providing valuable insights to improve marketing and sales strategies.
+   A comprehensive analysis of Expensive car data to understand sales performance, customer preferences, dealership efficiency, and customer feedback, providing valuable insights to improve marketing and sales strategies.

   **Goal:**

-   To evaluate and analyze the sales data of Jaguar and Range Rover cars, understand customer preferences, dealership performance, and feedback trends, providing actionable insights for business improvements and customer engagement.
+   To evaluate and analyze the sales data of Expensive cars, understand customer preferences, dealership performance, and feedback trends, providing actionable insights for business improvements and customer engagement.

 **Description:**
-   - **Define Scope:** Focus on sales performance, customer satisfaction, and dealership efficiency for Jaguar and Range Rover cars.
-Analyze how different car models perform and assess customer feedback to identify the most popular and highly rated models.
+   - **Define Scope:** Focus on sales performance, customer satisfaction, and dealership efficiency for Expensive cars.
+Analyze car models' performance and assess customer feedback to identify the most popular and highly rated models.
    - **Data Collection:** Simulated datasets were created for cars, dealerships, customers, sales transactions, and feedback.
    - **Data Analysis:** Perform exploratory data analysis (EDA) on the car sales data, dealership revenue, and customer feedback.
 Investigate which models sell the most and which dealerships perform the best.
    - **Customer Feedback Analysis:** Understand customer ratings for different car models, identifying trends in customer satisfaction.
-   - **Dealership Performance:** Analyze the performance of dealerships by calculating revenue generated and the number of cars sold.
+   - **Dealership Performance:** Analyze the performance of dealerships by calculating the revenue generated and the number of cars sold.

 **Skills:**
    - **SQL** for data extraction, manipulation, and advanced querying.